mcfilib/filib.github.io/posts/2015-03-03-my-technology-radar.md

 *assess*

 Snap is web development framework written in Haskell.
+It occupies an exciting position in relation to other Haskell web frameworks in that it's larger than [Scotty](http://hackage.haskell.org/package/scotty) but smaller than [Yesod](http://hackage.haskell.org/package/yesod).
 It provides an interesting abstraction called [snaplets](http://snapframework.com/docs/tutorials/snaplets-tutorial) that let you compose self-contained pieces of functionality.